Saaadat/Drones-and-Why-they-Matter/README.md

-# GCP Vision with feed from DJI Tello
+# GCP and DJI Tello

 Link to my presentation slides.